dr-riz/interviews/rogers/README.md

 - ID is unique
 - missing ID citation is not checked for duplication

+only around 20 duplicates in tens of thoudsands of citations. disabling duplicate detection for scholar.

 ### Challenges
 unknown charset
 Rizwans-MacBook-Pro:rogers rmian$ file -I DBLP1.csv